DRL-CASIA/COG-sim2real-challenge/README.md

         r9u4

-2. You can install the environment dependent using the command:
+Step 2.
+You can install the environment dependent using the command:

         conda env create -f environment_*.yml.

-3. Run the test_*.py, you will see our simulation environment.
+Step 3.
+Run the test_*.py, you will see our simulation environment.

 Special Note：this is our first demo environment, we will update some new version according to the performance of contestants .